MicrosoftDocs/powerbi-docs/powerbi-docs/connect-data/service-gateway-sso-saml.md

 **Resolution**

-To properly set *SapHanaSAMLCertThumbprint*, follow the steps outlined in the ["Configure the gateway"](service-gateway-sso-saml.md) section, specifically, the instructions that begin with: *Finally, add the certificate thumbprint to the gateway configuration*.
+To properly set *SapHanaSAMLCertThumbprint*, follow the instructions in the ["Configure the gateway"](service-gateway-sso-saml.md) section.
+The instructions begin with *Finally, add the certificate thumbprint to the gateway configuration*.

-After you've changed the configuration file, restart the gateway service for the change to take effect.
+After you've changed the configuration file, you need to restart the gateway service for the change to take effect.

 **Validation**